January 11, 2024

 5 Minute Read

-Does the sound of a pinball machine make your ears perk?
-What about the excitement of players competing against each other to win a game?
-If you answered ‘yes’ to these questions, you might be thinking about how to start an arcade and what steps to take to become and remain a success.
+Does the sound of a pinball machine make your ears perk up?
+What about the humming of racing games?
+If you answered ‘yes’ to these questions, you may be thinking about how to start an arcade.
+You might also wonder what steps to take to be successful and stay that way.
 Well, the answer might surprise you.

-Starting an arcade is great for an entrepreneur looking for something new and exciting, and it could become very profitable if it is a success.
-However, running an arcade differs daily with all the experiences and attractions you can add to a location.
+Starting an arcade is a great option for an entrepreneur seeking something new and exciting, and it can become highly profitable if successful.
+However, running an arcade differs daily, with all the experiences and attractions that can be added to a location.

 Step 1: Create a Business Plan

-You’ll need to figure out your business finances and see the best ways to get funding for your project.
+You’ll need to determine your business finances and explore the best ways to secure funding for your project.
 In addition, what other attractions will you have?
-Do you envision your location as a more miniature classic/old-school style arcade or a large family entertainment center that might include a full restaurant with a bowling alley, laser tag, and other prominent attractions?
+Do you envision your location as a small, classic, or old-school-style arcade, or a large family entertainment center that might include a full restaurant, a bowling alley, laser tag, and other prominent attractions?
 These are crucial decisions to consider when building out your business plan.

-If you don’t already have one in mind, start brainstorming location ideas for your arcade.
-That way, you will know the rent prices and can include them within your business plan and budget.
+If you don’t already have a location in mind, start brainstorming ideas for your arcade.
+That way, you will know the rent prices and can include them in your business plan and budget.

-It would help if you also outlined how to get business licenses and permits within your business plan.
-While arcades are not gambling, you must obtain the correct permits so your business can run legally.
+It would also be helpful to outline the process for obtaining business licenses and permits within your business plan.
+While arcades are not considered gambling, you must get the correct permits to ensure your business operates legally.

 Step 2: Navigating the Permit Puzzle: Key Licenses for Your Arcade Dream

-Opening an arcade is an exciting journey, but before the joysticks start singing, you must navigate the sometimes-daunting realm of permits and licenses.
+Opening an arcade is an exciting journey.
+But before the fun begins, you need to handle permits and licenses.
 Don’t worry; it’s less of a maze and more like a well-organized treasure hunt!
 Here’s a compass to guide you:

 Local Licenses:

-• Business License: Every arcade needs a basic business license from your city or county.
+• Business License: Every arcade is required to obtain a basic business license from the city or county in which it operates.
 It’s the foundation upon which you build your operation.

-• Zoning Permits: Ensure your chosen location allows arcades through proper zoning permits.
+• Zoning Permits: Ensure your chosen location allows arcades by obtaining the necessary zoning permits.
 This avoids surprises down the line.

-• Building Codes and Inspections: Ensure your premises meet all safety and accessibility regulations.
+• Building Codes and Inspections: Ensure your premises comply with all relevant safety and accessibility regulations.
 Building inspections will greenlight your operations.

-• Specific Activity Permits: Depending on your offerings, you might need additional permits for equipment like pool tables, laser tag arenas, or food and beverage service.
+• Specific Activity Permits: Depending on your offerings, you may need additional permits for equipment such as pool tables, laser tag arenas, or food and beverage services.

 State and Federal Requirements:

 • Employer Identification Number (EIN): Register your business with the IRS by obtaining an EIN.
-This unique number simplifies tax filing and opens doors to business accounts.
+This unique number streamlines tax filing and unlocks access to business accounts.

 • State Sales Tax Permit: Most states require you to collect and remit sales tax.
 Obtaining a sales tax permit ensures compliance and avoids future headaches.

-• Alcohol and Food Permits: If you plan to serve alcohol or food, prepare for additional permits and inspections from relevant state and local agencies.
+• Alcohol and Food Permits: If you plan to serve alcohol or food, you will need to obtain additional permits and undergo inspections from relevant state and local agencies.

 Beyond the Paperwork:

-• Research Your State and City: Regulations differ, so delve into your specific state and city requirements.
+• Research Your State and City: Regulations vary, so investigate the specific requirements of your state and local city or municipality.
 Online resources and local business advisors can help you navigate the specifics.

 • Start Early: Don’t wait until opening day!
-Obtaining permits and licenses can take time, so start early to avoid delays.
+Obtaining permits and licenses can be time-consuming, so it’s best to start early to avoid delays.

 • Embrace the Teamwork: Don’t hesitate to seek help from professionals familiar with your local landscape.
 Accountants, lawyers, and business consultants can ease the process.

-Remember, getting the proper permits and licenses isn’t just about checking boxes; it’s about protecting your business and ensuring the safety and enjoyment of your customers.
-By investing time and effort upfront, you’ll ensure your arcade can focus on what it does best – creating unforgettable experiences for players of all ages!
+Remember, getting the right permits and licenses is not just a formality.
+It helps protect your business and keeps your customers safe and happy.
+By investing time and effort upfront, you’ll ensure your arcade can focus on what it does best: creating unforgettable experiences for players of all ages.

 So, grab your metaphorical permit compass, research your local treasure map, and embark on the rewarding journey of bringing your arcade dream to life!